Degree Timeline & Requirements

 Thesis Proposal Presentation

 At the Thesis Proposal Presentation (TPP, “oral exam”), you present your research project to the thesis committee, to provide an opportunity for broader feedback beyond the research advisor.
 The minimum residence requirement for the doctorate must be fulfilled by the end of the semester in which the thesis proposal is presented.
 The TPP must describe the project’s goals and the methods to be used to accomplish those goals.
 The summary should state why the project is important and what it will contribute to the general body of knowledge.
 Easily accessible references to relevant previous work, and the timeline to project completion, need to be included.
+The TPP can (and often will) be different from your thesis defense in scope and direction.
 For more details regarding the presentation, see the guidelines.
 Any written summary containing the above items needs to be provided to the committee 10 days before the scheduled TPP date.
 This written summary can serve as the DWE 2.
 Submit your prospectus via the Physics & Astronomy Graduation System.

 In years without exams (DWE 1, DWE 2, Masters, TPP, defense), you must submit a progress report to your thesis committee via the Physics & Astronomy Graduation System, and you must meet with your committee, by the end of the spring term.
 The progress report needs to include a written summary of the past year’s activities, to be sent to the committee a week before the meeting.
 Expectations regarding length and format are set by your advisor and thesis committee.
 The thesis committee will provide feedback to the student and a grade evaluating the progress.
 The grade will be on the graduate (H,P,L,F) scale (see Graduate Handbook for explanation).